Metro Manila: Districts

 Unlike other administrative regions in the Philippines, Metro Manila is not composed of provinces.
-Instead, the region is divided into four geographic areas called "districts."
+Instead, the region is divided into four geographic areas called "districts".
 The districts have their district centers at the four original cities in the region: the city-district of Manila (Capital District), Quezon City (Eastern Manila), Caloocan (Northern Manila, also informally known as Camanava), and Pasay (Southern Manila).
 The districts serve mainly to organize the region's local government units for fiscal and statistical purposes.

 Future expansion

 There is a high demand for the inclusion of San Pedro, Laguna in Metro Manila.
 Support groups from the local government and non-government organizations are striving to incorporate San Pedro into Metro Manila.

-San Pedro is being looked at as the 18th member of Metro Manila.
-Former Metro Manila Development Authority (MMDA) Chairman Francis Tolentino is pushing for the inclusion of San Pedro in the National Capital Region, to eventually become its 18th member city.
-Tolentino said that in the first meeting of the MMDA Council of mayors in January 2015, he will push for the inclusion of the city to the MMDA.
+San Pedro was looked at as the 18th member of Metro Manila during former MMDA chairman Francis Tolentino's term.
+Tolentino pushed for the inclusion of San Pedro in the National Capital Region to become its 18th member city.